Mathiew82/neovim-settings/README.md

 1. Open neovim and run the **:PlugInstall** command (_It is required to have [vim-plug](https://github.com/junegunn/vim-plug) installed_)
    - **Note:** Ignore errors when opening and continue, after installing the plugins they will be fixed
+2. Launch the **:InstallLanguages** command to install the languages supported by treesitter
-2. When the installation is finished you must close neovim
+3. When the installation is finished you must close neovim
-3. Open neovim again and enjoy your new settings!! 😎 🚀
+4. Open neovim again and enjoy your new settings!! 😎 🚀

 **Note:** Additionally you must install [this dependency](https://github.com/ggreer/the_silver_searcher) to perform global searches with the **:Ag term** command